 Source: The state of AI in 2023: Generative AI's breakout year

-What are the main use cases for Generative AI in Contract Management?
+What are the main use cases for Generative AI at Contract Management ?

 We have identified 6 use cases for generative AI applied to contract management and tested the majority of them on the basis of a "premium" public version of ChatGPT.

-Semantic analysis difficulties hold back Generative AI for Contract Management
+Semantic analysis difficulties hold back Generative AI for the Contract Management

-Promising results from the use of generative AI for Contract Management
+Promising results from the use of generative AI for the Contract Management

 To date, the first results obtained with the public version of ChatGPT are promising, but are limited to an "assisted" review process, the production of basic templates, and general advice on sensitive clauses.